How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Experiments

 \section{Experiments}

 In this section, we first investigate the impact of using synthetic sources in the simplified scenario in which the alignment between the reference translation and the source audio is provided (Section~\ref{sec:exp-src-controlled}).
 This preliminary investigation has a two-fold objective: to assess whether synthetic sources compromise the reliability of source-aware metrics, and to compare the ASR and BT options under optimal conditions for ASR (without possible realignment errors).
-We complement this investigation with an analysis of the factors driving the superiority of one source generation method over the other (Section \ref{sec:synth-source-analysis}).
+We complement this investigation with an analysis of the factors driving the superiority of one source generation method over the other (Section~\ref{sec:synth-source-analysis}).
 Then, we move to the scenario in which the reference translation is not aligned to the source audio.
 In Section~\ref{sec:reseg-controlled}, we evaluate the effectiveness of our re-segmentation method on the manual transcripts, thus preventing errors made by ASR systems from influencing the results of the synthetic source text.
 Lastly, we compare the BT and ASR approaches in a realistic scenario, where the ASR source is realigned to the reference translation using our proposed method (Section~\ref{sec:realistic}).
+The two following sections extend the main evaluation in two complementary directions: Section~\ref{sec:additional-exps_low-resource} explores a low-resource setting involving the Bemba-English language pair, while Section~\ref{sec:additional-exps_DA} provides a direct validation of the synthetic metrics against human quality judgments.